Australian Ninja Warrior Is Back With Season 3!

-Expect the Ninja fever to once again sweep the nation as Australian Ninja Warrior returns for season 2 this Sunday, July 8 on Channel 9 free-to-air.
+Expect the Ninja fever to once again sweep the nation as Australian Ninja Warrior returns for season 3 this Monday, July 8 on Channel 9 free-to-air.
 Ever since season 1 hit TV screens, Ninja Warrior has become a movement across the country and has since made household names out of everyday Australians.
 And how could it not?
 Australian Ninja Warrior is home to the toughest obstacle course in the world, making it a true test of survival of the fittest and the fastest in the nation.
+And for the first time ever, there will be a winner.
+The competitor who reaches the furthest on the course with the fastest time will take home $100,000.
+If a competitor makes it all the way up to Mt.
+Midoriyama, he/she’ll receive $200,000 and will be declared as Australia’s first Ninja Warrior.

 The ultimate goal remains to be Mt.
 Midoriyama, which took the US seven seasons to conquer and which remains unconquered in the UK.
 The question is: will Australia be able to conquer it this season?
-You’ll have to tune in to find out as 300 ninjas — 50 more than last year — will have to take on about 38 obstacles before they even get a chance to take on Mt.
+You’ll have to tune in to find out as 200 ninjas will have to take on about 38 obstacles before they even get a chance to take on Mt.
 Midoriyama in the grand final.

-Ben Fordham, Rebecca Madern, and Freddie Flintoff will return as hosts, who’ll take us through every heart-pounding moment as both new and returning ninjas take their shot at glory this season.
+Ben Fordham, Rebecca Madern, and Freddie Flintoff will return as hosts, who’ll take us through every heart-pounding moment as both new and returning ninjas take their shot at glory this season at the show’s new home in Melbourne, Australia.

-Catch the season 2 premiere on Nine free-to-air at 7:00PM AEST.
+Catch continuing new episodes of Australian Ninja Warrior season 3 on Nine free to air at 7:00pm AEST from Sunday to Tuesday.
 Want to know more?
 Check out our guide below!

 Last season during stage 1 of the grand finals, we saw nine finishers completing the obstacles within the 3:45 time limit.
 Andrea Hah also made history as the first woman to ever conquer the dreaded Warped Wall, but unfortunately did not qualify to reach stage two.